craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Dwarven Specifics.md

 The old tales say the most ancient dwarves were carved by the Elves using tools given to them by their parents.

 ## Reproduction and Beyond
 Dwarves carve their next generation from the stone of their home.
 When two or more dwarves form a child, they share a deep bond.
-Given that dwarves have traditional humanoid sexual organs, but they do not need them to use them to reproduce, a dwarf's sexuality and gender are completely disconnected from their body.
+Given that dwarves have traditional humanoid sexual organs, but they do not need them to use them to reproduce, a dwarf's sexuality and gender are based more in this bond than their own body.

 Dwarves do not have a childhood in the way that sexually reproducing species do.
 The many years that dwarves spend forming is similar to incubation more than childhood.